Mock Trial

 "Whenever we have Mock Trials in real courtrooms in front of real judges and real people, my heart stops beating for a second.
 But then with one glance from the people I've surrounded myself for months, the people that I've fought and stressed out with...that one look is enough for my heart to start pumping out adrenaline to overcome any level of stage fright and insecurities."

--Kryzel Jhae Dequito, Mock Trial Student 2019
+-Kryzel Jhae Dequito, Las Plumas High Team Member 2019

 “Mock Trial provides students with valuable and practical insight into the legal system, students learn how to work as part of a team, along with building their communication and critical thinking skills within a competitive environment."

--Erika Romo, Butte County Deputy District Attorney
+-Erika Romo, Butte County Deputy District Attorney 2023

 “I decided to do mock trial because I’ve always had an interest in our legal system and would love to become a constitutional lawyer someday.
 I learned more about specific legal processes as well as getting to learn about pretrial."